RealHypnoticOcelot/nixos-config/README.md

 ```
 Reboot, or it might automatically reboot, and you'll have your fresh new system!

+### 3. Post-install

 At this point, your main user will not have any password available to it.
 You'll need to log in as root once more(if you're using a display manager, you'll have to open a TTY for this), and run `passwd {userName}`.
 Set the password and go back to business!

+You'll also want to run `chown -R 1000:1000 /etc/nixos` to have your config's permissions given to the primary user.

 ## How everything works: